tlevine/ypotf/docs/interacting.rst

 Copies of individual sends
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 The first kind of message is an exact copy of the message that is passed
 to the SMTP server.
-It includes the "X-Ypotf-Id" flag, which is just a
+It includes the following ypotf-specific flags

-random number; as we'll see shortly, ypotf needs this because all of the
-copies have the same message-id.
+X-Ypotf-Id
+    A random number that we need because sent messages share message-ids.
+X-Ypotf-Date
+    The date at which Ypotf sent the message

 This kind of message is stored only for record-keeping; aside from
 saving them, ypotf ignores these messages.